 eIDAS provides the technical and legal framework needed for electronic identification and digital signatures to allow the banking industry to digitize its processes fully.
-This article introduces the technology needed for remote signing at the level of a qualified electronic signature (QES).
+This article introduces the technology required for remote signing at a qualified electronic signature (QES) level.

 Key Drivers and Challenges

 Key drivers of electronic identification and digital signatures are:

 - the accelerated digital transformation across all industries

 - the need for business continuity - also in purely digital processes

 - the need for non-repudiable digital agreements and

 - severe competition, which is pushing towards digitized and less costly processes.